 If you want to turn off automatic tab discarding and your PC begins slowing down, you can either shut down some tabs or check this page to see which tabs have been open for what amount of time.
 If you select the Database tab on the page, you can even see how much memory each tab is using.
 This could be useful if you need to free up some RAM.

 Just identify a tab with the most memory footprint, go to Discards and select Urgently Discard for that tab.
-Rinse and repeat until your device returns to normal.
+Check and see if this helped you.
+If not, rinse and repeat until your device returns to normal.

 I will be honest and say that the vast majority of users should leave automatic tab discarding enabled on their devices.
 That is especially true if you’re on a mobile.
 Only if you find the refresh delay really annoying or are into shaving kilobytes from your data plan do you need to mess with this.
 Otherwise, this is one of those settings that is best left well alone.